 1907: In his capacity as Minister of War, Major General Georges Picquart “told Dreyfus that it would be impossible to reconstitute his career, which led to Dreyfus's retirement.”
 This must have been difficult for Picquart since he “became a Dreyfusard after having identified Esterhazy as the author of the bordereau.”

-1910: Birthdate of David Rose.
-The British-born American composer and conductor won four Emmys.
-His compositions include The Stripper, Calypso Melody, and the themes for two television hits – Little House on the Prairie and Bonanza.
+1910: Birthdate of David Rose, the British-born American composer and conductor who won four Emmys and whose compositions include The Stripper, Calypso Melody, and the themes for two television hits – Little House on the Prairie and Bonanza.

 1911: Tabulating Computing Recording Corporation (IBM) is incorporated.
 For the role of IBM during the Shoah see IBM and the Holocaust by Edwin Black.
 “IBM Germany, known in those days as Deutsche Hollerith Maschinen Gesellschaft, or Dehomag, did not simply sell the Reich machines and then walk away.
 IBM's subsidiary, with the knowledge of its New York headquarters, enthusiastically custom-designed the complex devices and specialized applications as an official corporate undertaking.
 Dehomag's top management was comprised of openly rabid Nazis who were arrested after the war for their Party affiliation.
 IBM NY always understood-from the outset in 1933 that it was courting and doing business with the upper echelon of the Nazi Party.
 The company leveraged its Nazi Party connections to continuously enhance its business relationship with Hitler's Reich, in Germany and throughout Nazi-dominated Europe.”

 1912(30th of Sivan, 5672): Parashat Korach; Rosh Chodesh Tammuz

 1913(30th of Sivan, 5672): Izer Perlstein, a rabbi in Rockland, Maine, passed away today.